 Take your antibiotics

-You’ll need to take an antibiotic to prevent infection from the biopsy.
+You will need to take an antibiotic to prevent infection from the biopsy.
 Your healthcare provider will tell you which antibiotic you’ll take.
-They will also give you a prescription.
-You’ll take one of the antibiotics listed below.
+They will also give you a prescription for one of the antibiotics listed below.

 -